caseywebdev/guard-mirror/README.md

-A CoffeeScript, Stylus, and Jade (HTML and JST) Guard that mirrors your source files (.coffee/.styl/.jade/.jst.jadet) in another location (public/www/etc...).
+A CoffeeScript, Stylus, and Jade (HTML and JST) Guard that mirrors your source files (.coffee/.styl/.jade/.jst.jadet) in another location (public/www/etc...). guard-mirror also can compress the files on the fly for use in production with a simple `compress: true` option.
+Google Closure Compiler is used for JS and YUI Compressor for CSS.
+Jade -> HTML files are automatically shrinkwrapped.

-I created this to help with Cordova development and it's working out really nice!
+I created this to help with PhoneGap/Cordova development and it's working out really nice!

 Installation
 ------------